Asparagus

 Method

-Store upright in a jar or glass with 1-2 inches of water, cover loosely with plastic bag
+Refrigerate upright in a glass with 1-2 inches of water, covering loosely with a plastic bag

 Duration